Autism and education

 Specialist resource provisions and special schools

-specialist resource provision (SRP) provides support for those, who without specialist input, are unlikely to make progress in their learning and will struggle to take part in mainstream school life.
+A specialist resource provision (SRP) helps children who are unlikely to learn and will struggle at mainstream school.
 To be considered for SRP support the child or young person must have an education health and care (EHC) plan.

-special school provides education and support to children and young people with an education, health and care (EHC) plan who have complex special educational needs and require their SEN provision to be delivered in a specialist setting.
+special school provides education and support to children with an education, health, and care (EHC) plan.
+Often who have complex special educational needs and require their SEN support in a specialist school.

 Independent advice and guidance